Mortgage Types in Alberta

 Another very important thing to focus on is your cash flow.
-For instance, in case you are paid on a semi monthly basis then you should seriously consider making mortgage payments on a semi monthly basis so that you can pay off your mortgage many years faster.
-Besides this, there is also weekly, semi - monthly mortgage payment options available.
+For instance, in case you are paid on a semi-monthly basis then you should seriously consider making mortgage payments on a semi-monthly basis so that you can pay off your mortgage many years faster.
+Besides this, there are also weekly, semi-monthly mortgage payment options available.
 Apart from all the above, also remember to factor in your expenses as well.

 Fixed vs. Variable mortgage

 A fixed interest rate remains unchanged, (it stays the same) for the time of the mortgage term.
-A variable interest rate on the other hand is bound to fluctuate depending on the market conditions.
-Although it is common to feel willing to gamble with variable especially when the interest rates shoot up, Dolenc strongly advices against doing so instead suggesting for a lock with fixed interest rates taking into consideration the fact that variable are at a 50-year low.
+A variable interest rate, on the other hand, is bound to fluctuate depending on the market conditions.
+Although it is common to feel willing to gamble with variable especially when the interest rates shoot up, Dolenc strongly advised against doing so instead of suggesting for a lock with fixed interest rates taking into consideration the fact that variable is at a 50-year low.

 Consider the future